zhendrikse/tdd/tdd-katas/countries-kata/README.md

 **Caveat**:
-Note that the API returns the capital city in a list, and sometimes this list may even be empty!
+Note that the API returns the capital city in a list, and sometimes this the list may even be empty!

 ## Kata as legacy or greenfield